 Safety Avoiding collisions, fatalities, and serious injuries is a major concern for both existing and potential bicyclists.
-For those who ride, safety avoiding hazards safety is typically typically an on-going concern.
+For those who ride, safety avoiding hazards is typically an on-going concern.
 For those who don't ride, it is one of the most compelling reasons not to ride.
 In discussing bicycle safety collisions and injuries, it is important to separate perceived dangers from actual safety hazards.

-On-street bBicycle riding on-street is commonly perceived as unsafe an-uncomfortable or potentially dangerous-situation because of the exposure of a lightweight, two-wheeled vehicle to heavier and faster moving automobiles, trucks, and buses.
+Bicycle riding on-street is commonly perceived as unsafe an uncomfortable or dangerous situation because of the exposure of a lightweight, two-wheeled vehicle to heavier and faster moving automobiles, trucks, and buses.
 Actual collision statistics, however, show that bicyclists face only a marginally higher risk of sustaining an injury than a motorist based on numbers of users and miles traveled.
 Death rates are essentially the same with bicyclists as with motorists.
 Bicycle-vehicle collisions are much less likely to happen than bicycle-bicycle, bicycle-pedestrian, or collisions caused by physical conditions.